How to Gain Key Employee Insights with eNPS and Employee Satisfaction Surveys

 - Allow for all possible responses

-Your data will be most valuable if you can compare it from one survey to the next.
-So try to write questions that you can ask in repeated surveys.
-Keeping language consistent from year-to-year allows you to measure and compare changes.
+Your data will be most valuable if you can compare it from one survey to the next so try to write questions that you can ask in repeated surveys.
+Keeping language consistent from time-to-time and year-to-year allows you to measure and compare changes.
 Try focusing on some of the following topics in your surveys:

 - Inclusion and belonging

 - Financial benefits